ctrl-z-9000-times/KropffTreves2008_reproduction/README.md

 ---

 The model is tested by examining which locations each grid cell activates at (AKA its receptive field).
-The model is reset before measuring each location which removes the effects of movement and fatigue, and learning is disabled while testing.
+The model is reset before measuring each location which removes the effects of movement, stability, and fatigue.
+Learning is disabled while testing.
 Figure 3 shows the results of this test performed on an untrained model.
 Figure 4 shows the results of this test performed on a trained model.
 Figure 5 shows the autocorrelations of figure 4, which should reveil any periodic components in their receptive fields.

 ![Untrained Grid Cell Receptive Fields](Grid_Cell_Receptive_Fields_untrained.png?raw=true "Untrained Grid Cell Receptive Fields")
 **Figure 3:** Untrained grid cell receptive fields.
 Each box is a randomly selected grid cell.
 Notice that some of these figures are zoomed in.